 Ocean Lakes Family Campground, a subsidiary of The Jackson Companies, now has the first electric vehicle (EV) charging stations on the Carolinas coast.
 Ocean Lakes built its new stations as part of its award-winning iCare Program which is aimed at reducing the environmental impact of the campground and its guests.
-The two Level 2 EV Charging Stations are open to the general public in addition to Ocean Lakes guests.
+The two Level 2 EV Charging Stations are open to the general public (see below) in addition to Ocean Lakes guests.

-Ocean Lakes is now one of only two locations east of I-95 in South Carolina that has EV stations available for public use.
-According to the U. S. Department of Energy, there are only 30 EV stations in S.C.
-The closest to the coast is Monks Corner which is 77 miles southwest of Ocean Lakes or Lumberton, N.C. which is 95 miles north of Ocean Lakes.
+Ocean Lakes was one of only two locations east of I-95 in South Carolina that has EV stations available for public use in 2011.
+According to the U. S. Department of Energy, there were only 30 EV stations in S.C in 2011.
+The closest to the coast was Monks Corner which is 77 miles southwest of Ocean Lakes or Lumberton, N.C. which is 95 miles north of Ocean Lakes.

 “It’s a win-win to help someone who is trying to help our environment,” Krumm said.
 “Research also helped us determine that accommodating East Coast travelers with this new eco-friendly technology made good sense.
 We felt that establishing a charging station location at an oceanfront destination about 75 miles from I-95 would be good business as well.”

-To use the EV charging stations, EV drivers simply need to visit the Ocean Lakes main office and obtain a $5 visitor pass to the EV station.
+To use the EV charging stations, EV drivers simply need to visit the Ocean Lakes Main Office and obtain a $10 visitor pass to the EV station.
 There is no additional cost to charge.

 Ocean Lakes management does not really know what kind of demand to expect.